-- Passport;

-- Birth certificate;
+- Passport; - Birth certificate;

 - Certificate of naturalization;

 - Certificate of citizenship, or

-- Permanent resident card (green card)
+- Permanent resident card (green card).

-In case the Applicant is unable to provide any of the documents listed above, on a case by case basis, the Title Clearance Program will accept as proof of citizenship or legal presence documentation listed in the Interim Guidance on Verification of Citizenship, Qualified Alien Status and Eligibility under Title IV of the Personal Responsibility and Work CDBG-DR Program Guidelines Title Clearance Program July 30, 2019 (V1.0) Page 12 of 34

-Opportunity Reconciliation Act of 1996, Federal Register Vol. 62, No. 221 (1997), 62 FR 61344.
+In case the Applicant is unable to provide any of the documents listed above, on a case by case basis, the Title Clearance Program will accept, as proof of citizenship or legal presence, documentation listed in the Interim Guidance on Verification of Citizenship, Qualified Alien Status and Eligibility under Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, Federal Register Vol. 62, No. 221 (1997), 62 FR 61344.